-The Rhode Island Blood Center has fixed locations in Providence, Middletown, Narragansett, Warwick, Woonsocket and Westerly.
-Volunteers at the centers serve refreshments to donors after donors have complete their donation and volunteers also watch for possible reactions to the donating process.
+The Rhode Island Blood Center has six donor centers conveniently located throughout the state.
+Volunteers at the centers serve refreshments to donors after they have complete their donation.
+Volunteers also watch for possible reactions post-donation.
 If there is a reaction, the volunteer alerts the supervisor on duty.
 Various times are available and a volunteer may sign up for a single shift a month or come in several times a week.

 Greeting and Refreshments at Mobile Drives

-Volunteers at mobile drives can choose from two vital roles: Offering refreshments; Or performing the important task of welcoming and directing donors through the giving process.
-Either task will allow you to meet a variety of people that want to support the community by donating blood.
+Volunteers at mobile drives can choose from two vital roles: Offering refreshments or performing the important task of welcoming and directing donors through the giving process.
+Both allow you to meet a variety of people that want to support the community by donating blood.